 Which Hero do you choose though?
-Obviously, you won’t be able to take your pick of all 24, but we’ve put together a helpful guide to the very best picks, so if they come up it’s well worth nabbing them.
+Obviously, you won’t be able to take your pick of all of them, but we’ve put together a helpful guide to the very best picks, so if they come up it’s well worth grabbing a top tier.
 We’ve found Hearthstone’s unique keywords to be extremely helpful when looking at strategies, so keep an eye out for synergies to take advantage of!
 Getting Divine Shield or Taunt on a minion can be the difference between winning and losing, and hitting the enemy’s trump card with Poisonous is just perfect.

 Hearthstone Battlegrounds: Best Heroes Tier List